Ultrasensitive calorimetric detection of single photons from qubit decay: Physical realizations and circuit quantum thermodynamics

 We now present quantitatively the cross-over starting from isolated hybrid system via an open global one, and finally to the fully incoherent local qubit with increasing coupling $\Gamma_0$ to the bath.
 We assume that at $t<0$ the system is in equilibrium at zero temperature in the state where all the oscillators (including the qubit and cavity) are in the ground state.
 The system is then initialized at $t=0$ in the state $|1~0~0...\rangle$, meaning that the qubit is driven to the excited state.
 In Fig.~\ref{fig6} we present the numerically solved $|\mathscr{C}_{\rm Q}(t)|^2$, i.e. the population in the excited state of the qubit (black line), $|\mathscr{C}_{\rm C}(t)|^2$, the excited state population of the cavity (red line), and $\tilde{\rho}_{11}(t)$ and $\tilde{\rho}_{22}(t)$ with blue and green solid lines, respectively.
 The corresponding populations $\rho_{11}(t)$ and $\rho_{22}(t)$ from the master equations of hybrid system are shown by light blue and green dashed lines.
-The top and bottom panels correspond to two different values of detuning, $D=-0.25$ and $D=-0.1$, respectively.
+Moreover, the top (Figs.~\ref{fig6}\,(a1), \ref{fig6}\,(b1), and \ref{fig6}\,(c1)) and bottom (Figs.~\ref{fig6}\,(b2) and \ref{fig6}\,(c2)) panels correspond to two different values of detuning $D=-0.25$ and $D=-0.1$, respectively.

 In the isolated qubit-cavity system ($\Gamma_0\equiv 0$) the populations $|\mathscr{C}_{\rm Q}(t)|^2$ and $|\mathscr{C}_{\rm C}(t)|^2$ of the qubit and cavity oscillate out-of-phase in accordance with the solution of \eqref{ampsint2} for $\gamma_i\equiv 0$ as